hDmtP/BTech_CSE_5th_sem_syllabus_in_HUGO/README.md

 - [x] Display all subject names (with subject-code)
 - [x] Link each subjects to their own static files
 - [x] Deploy it on Netifly through drag-drop
-- [ ] Deploy it on Netifly through this git repo
+- [ ] Deploy it on Netifly through this git repo (Problem: Netlify is demanding too much power over my account)
 - [ ] Learn more markdown (xml) tips & techniques for hugo
 - [ ] Write the syllabus in markdown